plinker-rpc/development/docs/index.md

+title: Home
+description: PlinkerRPC PHP client/server makes it really easy to link and execute generic PHP components on remote systems, while maintaining the feel of a local method call.

 PlinkerRPC PHP client/server makes it really easy to link and execute generic PHP components on remote systems, while maintaining the feel of a local method call.